-It’s been six years since Inquisition, and although we know Dragon Age 4 is in development, it’ll be a while before we see it.
-From the Dragon Age 4 release date to the teaser trailer to any news and rumors we could find, here’s everything we know about Dragon Age 4.
+It’s been over six years since Inquisition, and although we know Dragon Age: Dreadwolf is in development, it’ll be a while before we see it.
+From the release date to the teaser trailer to any news and rumors we could find, here’s everything we know about Dragon Age: Dreadwolf.

-We know Dragon Age 4 is in the works thanks to the 2018 Game Awards teaser and some concept art released just a few months ago (more on both in the following sections).
-It won’t be coming for a while, though.
-During the EA Q2 2020 earnings call, CFO and COO of EA Blake Jorgensen said the following: “You should assume that there is Dragon Age out there and we’ve talked about it publicly that it’s in the works, and it probably comes after fiscal ’22 … you should assume that it’s out there and plans are underway for that product as well as some other products.”
+We’ve known that Dragon Age: Dreadwolf is in the works thanks to the 2018 Game Awards teaser and some concept art released, but even then we knew it not to expect it for a while, though.
+During the EA Q2 2020 earnings call, CFO and COO of EA Blake Jorgensen said the following: “You should assume that there is Dragon Age out there, and we’ve talked about it publicly that it’s in the works, and it probably comes after fiscal ’22 … you should assume that it’s out there and plans are underway for that product as well as some other products.”

-Short of some art shown during EA Play 2020 — which we’ll get to next — EA hasn’t released much about Dragon Age 4.
+Short of some art shown during EA Play 2020 — which we’ll get to next — EA hasn’t released much about Dragon Age: Dreadwolf.
 During Gamescom 2020, though, we got another look.

-Bioware showed off the first official teaser trailer for Dragon Age 4 during The Game Awards 2020.
+BioWare showed off the first official teaser trailer for Dragon Age: Dreadwolf during The Game Awards 2020.
 The trailer shows off Solas and some of the characters you may be able to play as, set to the backdrop of a vibrant fantasy world teeming with color.